MatthewGregoire42/LoyaltyPointsCrypto/README.md

 ````

 Then follow the instructions above.
 You will need to place the project file within your home directory; to do so, you may need to allow Termux permission access to your files and media.

+#### Acknowledgment

+This material is based upon work supported by the National Science Foundation under Grant No. 2234408.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.